hamler-lang/docs/guides/07_ApplicativeAndMonad.md

 ## Applicative

 Let's start with how the Applicative class is defined.
-From the definition, we can see that Applicatives they are Functors with two more operations, which is pure and apply. `pure` wraps some value to make an applicative functor. `apply` is a bit more complicated.
+From the definition, we can see that Applicatives are Functors with two more operations, which is pure and apply. `pure` wraps some value to make an applicative functor. `apply` is a bit more complicated.

 Let's just look at its type, does that ring a bell?
-Yeah, it looks like map except we have functions wrapped in side an applicative functor.
+Yeah, it looks like map except we have functions wrapped inside an applicative functor.
 What `apply` does is extract the function(s) from the functor and map them to the `f a` .

 ```haskell
 class Functor f => Applicative f where